jvranish/MiniKanrenT/README.md

 As far as I know the semantics are essantially the same except:

  - Logic variables are typed (and you can define your own custom types)
+ - conde is actually condi and it doesn't have an else clause (as it doesn't do anything special anyway)
  - My implementation will not go into an infinite loop if a unification is circular.
 There is no "occurs check" and it doesn't need one.

 ### Origins